 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 Current law allows taxpayers to make contributions to certain types of tax-preferred retirement plans up to a maximum annual amount that varies depending on the type of plan and the age of the taxpayer.
-The most common such vehicles are defined contribution plans (any plan that does not guarantee a particular benefit amount upon retirement) and individual retirement accounts (IRAs).
+The most common such plans are defined contribution plans (any plan that does not guarantee a particular benefit amount upon retirement) and individual retirement accounts (IRAs).
 Defined contribution plans are sponsored by employers.
 Some—most commonly, 401(k) plans—accept contributions by employees; others are funded entirely by the employer.
-IRAs are maintained by the participants themselves.
+IRAs are established and funded by the participants themselves.
 Traditional tax-preferred retirement plans allow participants to exclude contributions from their taxable income and defer the payment of taxes until they withdraw funds.
 Contributions to Roth retirement plans, by contrast, cannot be excluded from taxable income but are not subject to tax when withdrawn.

-Individuals under the age of 50 may contribute up to $17,500 to 401(k) and similar employment-based plans in 2013; participants ages 50 and above are also allowed to make “catch-up” contributions of up to $5,500, enabling them to make as much as $23,000 in total contributions in 2013.
-In general, the limits on an individual’s contributions apply to all defined contribution plans combined.
-However, contributions to 457(b) plans, available primarily to employees of state and local governments, are subject to a separate limit.
-As a result, employees who are enrolled in both 401(k) and 457(b) plans can contribute the maximum amount to both plans, thereby allowing some people to make tax-preferred contributions of as much as $46,000 in a single year.
-Employers may also contribute to their workers’ defined contribution plans, up to a maximum of $51,000 per person in 2013, less any contributions made by the employee.
+People under the age of 50 may contribute up to $20,500 to 401(k) and similar employment-based plans in 2022; participants ages 50 and above are also allowed to make "catch-up" contributions of up to $6,500.
+Contributions to 457(b) plans, which are available primarily to employees of state and local governments, are subject to a separate limit.
+Employers may also contribute to their workers' defined contribution plans, up to a maximum of $61,000 per person in 2022, minus any contributions made by the employee.